Become a Member Donate Login

 Photography: The Black & White Darkroom [45]

 This course is for experienced photography students who want to pursue personal work with guidance from the instructor.
 Most of the class time will be spent in the darkroom with the instructor providing technical support and advice for short -and-long-term projects.
-A 35mm film camera with manual settings, film, and photo paper are supplied by the student.
-Photo chemistry is supplied by the Studio School.
-Prerequisite: Recent VMFA photography darkroom experience or permission of the instructor.
+A 35mm film camera with manual settings, film, and photo paper are supplied by participants.
+Photo chemistry is provided.

 Instructor: Georgianne Stinnett